DoDucHoa/DoDucHoa/README.md

-# Hi there 👋 I'm [Your Name] — Data Scientist | Machine Learning Engineer
+# Hi there 👋 I'm Hoa Do — Data Scientist | Machine Learning Engineer

 Welcome to my GitHub!
 I'm passionate about transforming data into actionable insights and building intelligent systems that solve real-world problems.